 - Kosher salt

-2 In a food processor, combine the egg yolk, lemon juice, Worcestershire sauce, Tabasco sauce, mustard, paprika, thyme, celery seeds, and black pepper.
-Pulse to combine.
-With the motor running, add the oil through the feed tube in a slow, steady stream until the mixture emulsifies and forms a mayonnaise-type sauce.
-Transfer sauce to a bowl.
+2 Put the egg yolk, lemon juice, Worcestershire sauce, Tabasco, mustard, paprika, thyme, celery seeds and black pepper into the food processor.
+Pulse until blended.
+While the motor is running slowly add a thin stream of olive oil through the feed tube until the sauce emulsifies.
+Remove from food processor to a large bowl.

-4 Heat a large non-stick skillet on medium heat and add about 2 Tbsp of butter to the pan.
+4 Heat 2 tablespoons of butter in a large non-stick skillet on medium heat.
 Working in batches, fry crab cakes gently 4 to 5 minutes on each side, until they are golden brown and heated through.
 Add more butter to the pan if necessary.

-5 To prepare the horseradish mayo, combine all ingredients in a small bowl and mix well.
+5 To prepare the horseradish mayonnaise, combine all ingredients in a small bowl and mix well.
 Taste and adjust seasoning.
 Cover and refrigerate.